fable-compiler/fable-templates/minimal/Content/README.md

 # Fable 2 Minimal App

+**ATTENTION**: This template is not maintained anymore, please check [Getting Started in Fable docs](https://fable.io/docs/getting_started.html) for other ways to get started with Fable.

 This is a simple Fable 2 app including an [Elmish](https://elmish.github.io/) counter with as little configuration as possible.
 If you want to see a more complex app including commonly used F# tools like Paket or Fake, check [the Fulma demo](https://github.com/MangelMaxime/fulma-demo).

 ## Requirements